corewall/corelyzer/scenegraph/README.md

 Scenegraph depends on the following libraries: `libpng jpeg tiff pthreads freetype brotli libsquish`

-The first four are included with MXE, and can be built with no further effort.
+Most of these are included with MXE, and can be built with no further effort.
 In the `mxe` root dir:
 `make libpng jpeg tiff pthreads brotli`

 `freetype` is also included with MXE, but requires [Perl-Compatible Regular Expressions](https://www.pcre.org/) to be installed natively on Mac to cross-build.
 To install PCRE: `brew install pcre`